martinlynge/bit-docs/content/docs/rendering-components.md

 ## Injecting Dependencies

 Bitsrc.io aspires to provide the component with all the decencies needed for preview.
-In a case of an error, it will be displayed at the preview frame.
+Errors will be displayed at the preview frame.
 Errors almost always happen because there was a problem in the bundle itself.

 ## Troubleshooting